5am-code/laravel-notion-api/README.md

     ->asCollection();
 ```

-### Testing (pestphp)
+### Tests

 You can find even more usage examples by checking out the package tests in the `/tests` directory.
-The tests are making use of Pest PHP and we are working on switching from PHPUNIT to it (todo sentence).
+We are using [Pest](https://pestphp.com/) for out tests and are currently in the process of switching all existing PHPUnit tests to Pest.

 If you want to run the tests in your CLI: